eggjs/egg-logger/README.md

 Including two base class, `Logger` and `Transport`:

-- Transport: TBD
+- Transport: Save log to file, stdout/stderr and network.
-- Logger: TBD
+- Logger: A logger can contains multi transports.

 ---